code4ry/Project-Portfolio---Ryan-Lee/README.md

 **S&P 500 Machine Learning Model:**

   This was a great project that helped me break into Machine Learning/AI model!
+The project involves programming in Python and utilizing Jupyter Notebooks to create a machine learning regression model.
+The model focuses on predicting outcomes based on a dataset spanning 100 years of S&P 500 data.
+Initially, the model was trained using the random forest algorithm, achieving an accuracy of 57%.
+Subsequent improvements were made by incorporating additional predictors and conducting back testing, resulting in an enhanced model performance.